+'''

-You selected: Secure Management Disabled Select desired mode of operation for HBA Manager: Enter the number 1, 2, 3, or 4: 1 You selected: 'Local Only Mode'
+You selected: Secure Management Disabled

+Select desired mode of operation for HBA Manager:

+Enter the number 1, 2, 3, 4 or 5: 1

+You selected: 'Local Only Mode'

+'''

-- 1 Strictly Local Management: Only manage the adapters on this host.
-Management of adapters on this host from other hosts is not allowed. - 2 Local Management Plus: Only manage the adapters on this host.
-Management of adapters on this host from other hosts is allowed. - 3 Full Management: Manage the adapters on this host and other hosts that allow it.
-Management of the adapters on this host from another host is allowed. - 4 Management Host: Manage the adapters on this host and other hosts that allow it.
+Only manage the adapters on this host.
+Management of adapters on this host from other hosts is not 1 Strictly Local Management:

+2 Local Management Plus: Only manage the adapters on this host.
+Management of adapters on this host from other hosts is host from another host is allowed.

+3 Full Management: Manage the adapters on this host and other hosts that allow it.
 Management of the adapters on this host from another host is not allowed.

+4 Management Host: Manage the adapters on this host and other hosts that allow it.
+Management of the adapters on this

+5 Strictly Local Management with Only manage the adapters on this host.
+Management of adapters on this host from other hosts is not allowed.
+Emulex HBA Manager daemons are disabled, which limits some application features.

+Daemons Disabled

-2.1.1.1.3 Unattended Installation
+2.1.1.1.2 Unattended Installation